Flagstaff Tower: History

 A month later the Company army returned to capture Delhi, which was now with the sepoys.
 On 7 June, they faced stiff resistance from the sepoys at the Flagstaff Tower.
 A fierce battle followed which led to the killing and wounding of a great number of soldiers.
 However, by five in the evening the ridge had been recaptured and was now under British control.

 Architecture

 Inside the tower, which is locked, there is a circular room that can hold a crowd of up to a hundred people.
 It resembles a mini fort but not that safe.
 In recent times some parts of the tower have been ruined due to people having scribbled on its wall.
-Before deforestation in the year 1910, the area where the tower was built was the point on the ridge and was mostly barren and covered with small-sized shrubs.
+Before forestation in the year 1910, the area where the tower was built was the point on the ridge and was mostly barren and covered with small-sized shrubs.